okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 Fetches a specific user when you know the user's `login`

-When fetching a user by `login`, [URL encode](https://datatracker.ietf.org/doc/html/rfc3986#section-2.1) the request parameter to ensure special characters are escaped properly.
+When fetching a user by `login`, [URL encode](https://datatracker.ietf.org/doc/html/rfc3986#section-2.1) the request parameter to ensure that special characters are escaped properly.
 Logins with a `/` character can only be fetched by `id` due to URL issues with escaping the `/` character.

 ##### Request example